 The cancelation of 1.4 billion people, is currently confronting a second wave of COVID-19 infections.
 Though all is not lost as bilateral talks are expected to take place virtually on April 26.
 High on the agenda remains the launch of Roadmap 2030, which will foreseeably set the tone for -UK relations in a post-COVID era and pave the way for a free trade agreement.Boris Johnson’s much-awaited visit to is disappointing but unsurprising. , a country with nearly

 The Missing Pieces to Avoid a Climate Disaster

 This shared vision, forming a critical piece of the “global Britain” agenda and the UK’s post-Brexit foreign policy, is expected to lay out a framework for enhanced cooperation across a much broader set of policy pillars.
-One such area is climate action, which is a key part of economic growth strategies and the global green energy agenda for both countries.
+One such area is action, which is a key part of economic growth strategies and the global green agenda for both countries.

 It is, however, important to expand the scope of these engagements to include small and medium-sized enterprises (SMEs), which constitute a powerhouse of skill and experience.
 SMEs based in the UK can play a significant role in supporting India’stransition.
 British companies could adapt their innovations for the local market, while in turn benefiting from India’s strong manufacturing base and engineering skills.
 To tap into this market opportunity, governments could facilitate SME-focused trade delegations as well as joint-venture opportunities for cleantech startups.

 Green financing would play an equally important role in truly unlocking the value of such partnerships.
 This would be through existing bilateral instruments like the Sustainable Finance Forum and Green Growth Equity Fund or the UK’s soon-to-be-launched revenue mechanism that will mobilize private investment into carbon capture and hydrogen projects.
 This is especially important for , which is looking at green hydrogen in a big way and is set to launch its first national hydrogen roadmap this year.
 As the UK’s carbon capture market grows, this could support India’s plans to produce hydrogen from natural gas, creating new avenues for technology sharing.